di-marko/pygame/docs/reST/ref/color.rst

       | :sl:`returns a Color where the r,g,b components have been multiplied by the alpha.`
       | :sg:`premul_alpha() -> Color`

-      Returns a new Color where each of the red, green and blue colour channels have been multiplied by the alpha channel of the original color.
+      Returns a new Color where each of the red, green and blue color channels have been multiplied by the alpha channel of the original color.
 The alpha channel remains unchanged.